 Bank Accounts

-Some students need to open an account for their visa
+Some students need to open a bank account in Ireland

 There are two types of visas for non-EEU countries.

-If the student is coming from a visa waiver country means that the visa process will happen while the student is here in Ireland.
+If you are coming from a visa waiver country, the visa process will happen here in Ireland.

-If the student is coming from a visa requiring country the visa process starts before the student arrives in Ireland.
+If you are coming from a visa requiring country, the visa process starts before you arrive in Ireland.
 (In that case the student should go to the nearest Irish embassy in their country and ask for the required documents).

 Read more